 Blender add-ons (or plugins) are one of the greatest things about Blender.
-Add-ons let us do more and save us time no matter what we are using Blender for.
+They let us do more and save time no matter what we are using Blender for.

 Many add-ons are free, but some paid ones are worth the investment.
-Here are a few of my favorite add-ons for Blender 3D.
+Here is my list of best Blender addons available now.

 This list includes affiliate links which pay me a commission if used to purchase.